Student Ambassadors

 Medical Humanities

-This academic year, 2022-23, Medical Humanities has inaugurated a Student Ambassador program.
-Alyssa Bernadette Cahoy and Molly Kyles are the 2022-23 Ambassadors and are representing the program and sharing opportunities with other undergraduates.
-Molly also created the designs for the Medical Humanities stickers distributed at various events throughout the year.
+The Medical Humanities Student Ambassador program responds to the increasing student interest in courses, events, and research opportunities related to medical humanities.
+This year, Meghna Yennu and Alicia Chan are serving as the Ambassadors and are representing the Medical Humanities Program and sharing opportunities with other undergraduates.
+Previous Ambassador Molly Kyles created the designs for the Medical Humanities stickers distributed at various events throughout the year.

 Minor: Medical Humanities